 Where there is joy there is learning.
 Where there is courage there is a willingness to try hard, make mistakes and grow from them.

-Our Kits have been highly influenced by the research and work of the following people -
+Our resources have been highly influenced by the research and work of the following people -

 Martin Seligman (Penn University) -